GM-Alex/user-access-manager/readme.txt

 Some language files are really old, if you are a native speaker it would be nice if you update a language file or make one for a language which is not translated jet.

 For a German description visit my page at [GMAlex](http://www.gm-alex.de/projects/wordpress/plugins/user-access-manager/ "GMAlex - deviant design and development").
-If you have any problem, suggestions or make a translation please [contact me](mailto:alexanderschneider85@googlemail.com).
+If you have any problem, suggestions or make a translation please visit the bug tracker [http://mantis.gm-alex.de](http://mantis.gm-alex.de), register and report your issue.
 To stay up-to-date follow me on twitter: [GMAlex on Twitter](http://twitter.com/GM_Alex)

 == Installation ==